Cykelero/timefind/README.md

 - **only complete words match**: for instance, the predicate “possible” will not match the word “impossible”

 The `--no-smart` option disables these three behaviors.

+### `-o --open`: open results when done

+Once the search is successful, this causes the two result snapshots to be opened in your browser: the _last non-matching_ snapshot, and the _first matching_ snapshot.

 ## 👩🏿‍💻 Contributing